Masking (art): Film

 The basic methods of controlling exposure are dodging and burning, which respectively lighten (reduce exposure) and darken (increase exposure) areas of an image.
 The tools a film photographer uses range from shaped pieces of black material (such as studio foil, foam, and paper) to the photographer's hands.

 To create a photographic mask, a sheet of negative film is contact-exposed to the original film negative or slide positive in a particular way.
 Both films are then combined to produce a processed positive.
 The process is similar when applied using digital techniques: the inverse of the working image is reduced to an image mask; filters or other adjustments are then applied, using the mask to selectively block portions of the image.

 Digital

 Image editors offer at the very least a "Select All" command and a rectangular "marquee" selection tool.
 (The word "marquee" describes the "crawling ants" border used to highlight the active region.)
 Once a selection is created, further changes to the image will be confined to that area.
 To continue editing the rest of the image, the selection is either "deselected" or the entire image is selected.
-Advanced suites offer more ways to select portions of an image, as well as ways to combine these selections through.
+Advanced suites offer more ways to select portions of an image, as well as ways to combine these selections.

 Selection masks can be switched between an editable greyscale image and a mask.
 They allow the user to create a mask using the suite's painting tools.